 And that brings us to Rogue One, the first in the proposed line of Star Wars spinoffs, or anthology films, separate from their primary line of “episodic” installments.
 Rogue One follows the untold story of how the fabled Death Star plans first made their way into the hands of the rebellion’s Princess Leia and later, R2-D2.
 It is also arguably the first Star Wars film to be “plot-driven” rather than character-driven, relying on world-building and atmospheric conflicts to drive its narrative forward.
 Each of the main characters here, from quasi-lead Jyn Erso (Felicity Jones) to Cassian Andor (Diego Luna) to baddie Director Krennic (an effective Ben Mendelsohn) to Chinese-pandering characters Donnie Yen and Jiang Wen to former Imperial pilot Bodhi Rook (Riz Ahmed), are in service to the main plot, not the other way around.

 In the end, Rogue One is yet more proof that even a corporate owned Star Wars spinoff milking the series’ brand name is superior to a wannabe-auteur George Lucas project.
 For all the alleged Disney executive meddling, attention to storytelling basics and Gareth Edward’s penchant for grounded action-scenes see this first Star Wars anthology story to the finish line.
 It’s not exactly the raw, visceral franchise expansion that The Empire Strikes Back was and that some are making this out to be, nor is it the smooth blockbuster throwback that The Force Awakens needed to be, but it works well enough on its own terms.
-Put another way, that last scene with Vader kicking ass is more than a little hokey and sure isn’t necessary, but it sure does look cool, and it sure is memorable.
-I’d say that sums up the film as a whole, and that’s good enough for me.
+Put another way, that last scene with Vader kicking ass is more than a little hokey and sure isn’t necessary, but it sure does look cool.
+I’d say that sums up the film as a whole.
 It’s a better “franchise-expansion” than Doctor Strange (2016), in any case.

 — However… Rogue One’s story feels truncated in certain sections and with regards to certain characters, namely Forest Whitaker as an anti-Imperialist revolutionary whom we never get to know.
 The finale echoes Return of the Jedi’s three-way cross-cutting to the point of borderline incoherence.
 CGI reenactments of Peter Cushing and Princess Leia, as well as other cameos, are on-the-nose.